 If you want to live somewhere close to Manhattan, this neighborhood in Queens will help you feel like you’re at home.
 It overlooks the East River, offering several private community gardens to enjoy with your neighbors

 The median home values in this neighborhood are a little higher than they are in some of the other parts of the borough, but the local economy also stays reasonably consistent.
 Most homes in this community were built within the past decade.
 You’ll also discover there are some deep roots in the area.
 Immigrants from Romania, Poland, and Germany started coming here in the 19th century.

 The best neighborhoods in Queens can help you to find the perfect home.
-If you are moving to the borough soon, then consider the strengths of each one carefully so that you can find the perfect place to live.
+If you are moving to the borough soon, consider each one’s strengths carefully so that you can find the perfect place to live.